08Aristodemus24/LaRJ-Corpus/readme.md

 - <s> merge answers__df with juris__df.csv where the the file_path column and file_path column in both tables is equal </s>
 - <s> merge resulting df with juris.csv where the file_url column and identifier column is equal </s>

-- analyze MKR and DFM ratings.dat first before modelling the labor related jurisprudence dataset after it some insights gain on the movie ratings dataset and the knowledge graph used by the MKR model we're the following:
-a. movie ratings dataset had a total of 6040 unique users:
-b. movie ratings dataset had a total of 3706 unique items:
-c. movie ratings dataset had a total of 1,000,209 rows
-d. knowledge graph had a total of 2445 unique head nodes/vertices/entities
-e. knowledge graph had a total of 4563 unique tail nodes/vertices/entities
-f. knowledge graph had a total of 7 unique relations/edges

-conclusions:
-a. since we have now about almost 4000 unique items which is greater than this datasets number of unique items, this may be sufficient enough to generate enough recommendations to users
-b. about 6000 to 7000 users will be enough to power our recommender system
-c. we will have to synthesize the ratings either by: 1. creating these 7000 legal practitioners google accounts
-d. since recommendation systems are barpartite graphs, having 4000 items and 7000 users will at the maximum amount to 28,000,000 million ratings since 4000 times 7000 is this number, should each user rate all 4000 items, and even then if each user does not decide to rate 4000 items, the total ratings done will be still in the range of 1 million to 10 million, as an educated estimate, roughly speaking

-yet some more questions I still have are:
-a. what exactly are those head entities?
-b. what exactly are those tail entities?
-c. are the head entities items that also co-occur in the user-item rating matrix
-d. are the tail entities items that also co-occur in the user-item rating matrix

 - synthesize the interaction of users between items where instead of explicit interaction such us rating of user for item we use the nubmer of clicks